RenderKit/oidn/README.md

 ## System Requirements

-You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit Windows, Linux, or macOS operating system as well.
+You need a CPU with SSE4.1 support or Apple silicon to run Intel Open Image Denoise, and you need a 64-bit Windows, Linux, or macOS operating system as well.